techaboo/techaboo-documents/README.md

 # techaboo-documents
-This was created by Andrew Shannon for the purpose of research and study.
+This repository was created by Andrew Shannon for research and study purposes.

 ## Table of Contents
 - [techaboo-documents](#techaboo-documents)